1. Topical fit

 - Endnote Manuscript Matcher

 - Open Access Journal Browser

-The latter two tools are specifically meant to find Open Access journals (Enago) or hybrid subscription journals.
-You can publish Open Access with reduced or no Article Processing Charges due to local or national deals (Journal Browser).
+Enago is specifically meant to find Open Access journals, while the Open Access Journal browser shows you in which hybrid journals you can publish Open Access with reduced or no Article Processing Charges (APC).

 The range of journals to choose from can be restricted based on funder requirements.